CONTENTS

 - This is often a pre-terminal event (reflecting respiratory exhaustion, ARDS, or severe CNS dysfunction).

-- Regardless of etiology, this is very scary because these patients aren't defending their pH.
+- Regardless of the etiology, this is very scary because these patients aren't defending their pH.
 Acidemia promotes entry of salicylate into the brain, worsening the intoxication.
 This creates the possibility of a death spiral involving hypercapnia, acidosis, and CNS dysfunction:

-salicylate level
+salicylate level – rough benchmarks

-- 15-30 mg/dL (1-2.2 mM): therapeutic
+- 15-30 mg/dL (1-2.2 mM): Therapeutic.

-- >40-50 mg/dL (>2.9-3.6 mM): intoxication in most patients
+- >40-50 mg/dL (>2.9-3.6 mM): Intoxication in most patients.

-- >80-100 mg/dL (>5.7-7.2): scary high, dialysis may be indicated (more detail below)
+- >80-100 mg/dL (>5.7-7.2): Scary high, dialysis may be indicated.📖

-- (1) Harm is primarily caused by the non-ionized form of salicylate (figure above).
+- Harm is primarily caused by the non-ionized form of salicylate (figure below).
 The non-ionized salicylate level depends on both the total salicylate level and the pH (non-ionized salicylate level is increased by acidemia).
 For example, a patient with pH 7.2 and a total salicylate level of 46 mg/dL has the same level of nonionized salicylate as another patient with a pH of 7.55 and a total salicylate level of 100 mg/dL (figure below).

 - Levels usually peak around six hours after ingestion.
 However, the peak may be delayed for >12 hours in patients who have ingested enteric coated tablets.